All courses may have assistant instructors and or the aid of other lead instructors.

 Aaron considers himself a student of life.

 Being the “weird kid” everyone thought I was, I went again and again.
 This was not exactly what my fellow adolescents were doing with their spare time.
 I’d listen to the elder’s stories and follow their guidance.
 These elder’s knew I was not weird and they also knew I wasn’t a veteran; I was a teenager.
 However, they knew I needed healing and some guidance.
-They knew I had a difficult upbringing that needed some attention.
 They gently kept nudging me towards my healing, week after week.

 As an adult, I continue to turn to these elders for guidance.
 Their teachings have spread through every fabric of my being.

 During my second stint in college, I was blessed to have two of the most progressive and highly acclaimed Indigenous psychologists in the cultural psychology field to mentor me.
-I quickly learned that there was little to no incorporations of Indigenous approaches to sickness and health when it came to psychology; the scientific research was present but the treatment approaches weren’t being integrated.
-At best, people were referred out to seek out their own cultural practitioners.
+I quickly learned that there was little to no incorporations of Indigenous approaches to sickness and health when it came to psychology; the scientific research was present but the treatment approaches were not being integrated.
+At best, people were referred out to seek out or see a cultural practitioner.
 There’s nothing wrong with this but it is limited.
 ‘Why not integrate the treatments,’ I thought?

 Having benefited immensely from Indigenous treatments throughout my life, I thought how absurd it is that psychology is not incorporating ancient wisdoms and technologies into psychology.
-Rather than waiting for Super Man to come down and start something up, I took the reins and incorporated what I had learned over the decades into my private practice.
+Rather than waiting for Super Man to come down and start something up, I discussed things with my elders and mentors, I took action and incorporated what I had learned over the decades into my private practice.

 My elders always told me that I would teach someday.
-From their guidance and listening to the gentle whispers in my heart, I started to teach these skills to other psychological professionals.
+From their guidance and listening to the gentle whispers, I started to teach these skills to other psychological professionals.
 However, there were still people who wanted to learn how to heal themselves.
-Instead of seeing folks one-on-one, I could make it cheaper for them and help more people if we taught it in short classes.
+Instead of seeing folks one-on-one, I could make it affordable for them and help more people if we taught it in short classes.

 Joining A Little Oneness Therapy (ALOT) allowed me the opportunity to get these teachings out to other professionals and provide more treatment choices for people.
 I also love that you can bring your own faith, religion, or spirituality to the work.
 For many, their faith is not always welcome or understood in therapy.
 Everyone has their own personal journey in life.
 Whether you’re from the Muslim faith, Christian faith, Buddhism, or you follow an Indigenous spirituality, there is space to maintain the integrity of your beliefs.
 ALOT does not preach a faith but rather teaches tools that can empower your faith.
 This is something that I personally love.